Lectem/BadAccessGuards/README.md

 > You do not need to catch all occurences of a race condition, catching it once should be enough when the code runs often and provides enough information to locate the issue.

-Indeed, (especially in big teams), your code will be run hundred if not thousands of times by your developpers.
+Indeed, (especially in big teams), your code will be run hundreds, if not thousands, of times by your developers.
-So even if you have 10% of chance to catch the issue with useful details, it is better than 1% chance and not crashing or detecting it way later in the execution of the program.
+So even if you have a 10% chance to catch the issue with useful details, it is better than a 1% chance and not crashing or detecting it way later in the execution of the program.

 The point is that it is better than not being detected at all.
 And better than having people run sanitizers once every moon eclipse, or only on small unit tests, or worse, never.

 ## Detection

 So our objective is to detect race conditions, as fast as possible.
-And we do not need 100% detection as long as developpers can afford to run their code with theses tests.
+And we do not need 100% detection as long as developers can afford to run their code with theses tests.

 ### Access states